Welcome to the year 6 area, we have an exciting year planned for your child and hope they enjoy their journey with us.

 Please ensure that your child has their PE Kit at school every Monday ready for their two PE lessons.

 The children will be given three pieces of homework each week.
-All pieces of homework are due every Wednesday.
+All pieces of homework go home on a TUESDAY are due in the following MONDAY.
 We would also recommend that the children read every night for at least ten minutes and practise their timetables when possible.

 WORLD WAR TWO